simonsny/image_background_removal/README.md

 │   requirements.txt        :packages to install to run the program │   .gitignore              :specifies which files to ignore when pushing to the repository │__
-│   utils                   :directory that contains python files with usefull functions and Classes.
+│   utils                   :directory that contains python files with useful functions and Classes │   │
-│   │
-│   │ preprocessing.py      :python file that contains preprocessing functions. (example file) │__
+│   │ preprocessing.py      :python file that contains preprocessing functions (example file) │__
-│   data                    :directory that contains the data needed for this project (train and test images).
-│   │ DUTS-TE
+│   data                    :directory that contains the data needed for this project (train and test images) │   │ DUTS-TE
 │   │   │ DUTS-TE-Image
 │   │   │ DUTS-TE-Mask